open-ribbon/documentation/docs/file-types/tim.md

 ## TIM Applications
 ### Logos
-The only TIMs that are used in the game are at the beginning of MAIN\_T exectution.
+The only TIMs that are used in the game are at the beginning of MAIN\_T execution.
 They are located in `TITLE\FILES\MENU\LOGOS\`.
-Every TIM is a section of a image, and all of them get loaded and lined up to complete the image.
+Every TIM is a section of an image, and all of them get loaded and lined up to complete the image.

 `SONY_X.TIM` Make up the "Sony Computer Entertainment Inc. Presents" screen.
 Uses a 16 color (4 BPP) palette.
 Only used in the Japan version.
 Is present in the PAL version, but goes unused (renamed to `01_SONY_X.TIM`)